1. DESIGN

 Communicating the findings to affected people

 We talk the data through with agency staff to get a better sense of what the findings mean.
 Equally important is dialogue with people from the affected communities.
 They need to feel their feedback is taken seriously.
+At a minimum, it is important to inform communities promptly about the survey results and how agencies plan to respond to what they learn.

 5. COURSE CORRECT